Those who grew up in Singapore will be quite familiar with Popiah, and it is one of those local food that accompanied me during my growing up years.

 Of course modern families do not really do this anymore, plus it is hard to find hawker stalls that make actually make their own popiah skin.
 So we just order from stalls for such parties.

-Those who grew up in Singapore will be quite familiar with Popiah, and Ann Chin is probably one of the most popular brands around.
+Ann Chin is probably one of the most popular brands around.

 Ann Chin Popiah 安珍 was founded by Mr Lim Kam Chwee, who brought this from Fujian to Singapore in the 1940s.